Eklektisk/chess-engine/README.rst

 `src/chessengine.c`, initializes a new chess game with the black player starting on the first two rows and the white player on the bottom two.

-If using the history module, a `History` object should also be created at this time, and space should be allocated using `int init_history(History* history, size_t capacity)`, as defined in `src/chesshistory.c`.
+If using the history module, a `ChessHistory` object should also be created and allocated using `int init_history(ChessHistory* history, size_t capacity)`, as defined in `src/chesshistory.c`.

 The  Game Loop
 --------------